-7.17.3 Plans of Subdivision Deemed not Registered
+7.19.2 Plans of Subdivision Deemed not Registered

-In accordance with the provisions of the Planning Act Council may by by-law deem any part of a registered plan of subdivision not to be a plan of subdivision.
+In accordance with the provisions of the Planning Act Council may by by-law deem any part of a registered plan of subdivision not to be a plan of subdivision, in instances where a lot(s) are undevelopable due to constraints and/or generally not altering the character of the plan of subdivision, provided the plan of subdivision has been registered for 8 years or more.

-7.18 Draft Plan of Condominium
+7.20 Draft Plan of Condominium

 A condominium will be developed with a minimum number of units to sustain independent and adequate operation of the condominium corporation.
 The minimum number to meet this requirement is approximately ten (10) units, and subject to the Townships' discretion.
+The Township shall permit all types of condominiums, in accordance with the Condominium Act.
 Common elements of a condominium corporation are permitted provided public ownership by the Township is not required for access, road allowances, servicing or constructing public facilities and services, and/or the conservation and protection of any natural features.

-7.18.1 Draft Plan and Final Plan Approval
+7.20.1 Draft Plan and Final Plan Approval

 A condition of draft plan of condominium approval may include the satisfaction of conditions prior to final approval and registration of the plan.
-If the conditions are not within the set time frame, the approval will expire and process must resume with a new application filing.
+If the conditions are not within the set time frame of 3 years, the approval will expire and process must resume with a new application filing.
 The Township requires the proponent to enter into a Condominium Agreement to be registered on title.
+Requests for extensions of the lapsing approval can be considered by the Township, provided there has been evidence of progression on the conditions of approval by the proponent and that the policies of the Plan have changed in direction to impact the development.

-7.19 Site Plan Control
+7.21 Site Plan Control